Adrian-Moreira/PlanPals/docs/sprint2/Worksheet.md

   - Load Balancer which redirects `http` and `https` requests
   - Secrets managed through SST Console or with environment variables for deploying manually.

+- **"Simplicity is the ultimate sophistication"**
+  - Self-documenting API contracts through reusable validation schemas, separation of concerns (Here: Validation) making the code maintainable
+  - Declarative infrastructure that's easy to understand, modify and deploy